zhetai/motia/README.md

 ### 🧱 The Step Philosophy

 - **🎯 Single Purpose**: Each Step performs one task
-- **🌍 Language agnostic**: Each Step can be in a different language, while being part of the same workflow
+- **🌍 Language agnostic**: Each Step can be in a different language while being part of the same workflow
 - **⚡ Versatile**: Steps can trigger APIs, background jobs, and AI Agents
 - **👁️ Observable**: Everything is observable by default
 - **🌊 Workflows**: Collections of connected steps that form complete processes